marselester/systemd/README.md

 This package provides an access to systemd via D-Bus to list services with a low overhead for a caller.
+If you find the API too limiting or missing some of functionality, perhaps https://github.com/coreos/go-systemd might suit you better.

 ```go
 conn, err := systemd.Dial()